adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 ### Resource files (JSON)

-AEM Mocks provide support to load JSON into mock AEM context and write tests against that, avoiding manual mocking of resources, OSGi services, etc. using AEM-agnostic tools like mockito.
+AEM Mocks provide support to load JSON into mock AEM context and write tests against that, avoiding manual mocking of resources, OSGi services, etc. using AEM-agnostic tools like Mockito.

 The following convention for defining JSON resource files should be followed: